 Councils own internal governance and policy to public

-Senior Leadership Team ('SLT') Council Officers appointed under Article 12 of the Constitution, led by the Chief Executive, to carry out the duties shown in these Regulations.
+Senior Leadership Team ('SLT') Council Officers appointed under Article 12 of the Constitution, led by the Chief Executive, to carry out the may form part of these.

-Services in their purest form, are not Supplies or Works, although they may form part of these.
 Services are all encompassing and include all actions, both tangible and intangible.